simonmysun/ell/README.md

 # ell

-A CLI interface for LLMs written in Bash.
+A command-line interfacefor LLMs written in Bash.

 ## Features